adamskopl/cubicforest-java/README.md

 # About Cubicforest-java

-Real-time logic game written in Java about three pigs, trying to protect themselves from hungry wolves.
+Turn based logic game about three pigs, trying to protect themselves from hungry wolves.
 Collect scattered cubes, to create items helping pigs to defeat cubic predators.

 # Launching project